-THE BEGINNING

-I was born in Queens, New York, in 1942.
+THE BEGINNING I was born in Queens, New York, in 1942.
 I went on to get my degree in Meteorology at Florida State University.
-In 1966 I got my commission through Officer Training School.
-My first assignment was pilot training at Craig AFB, Alabama.
-After graduating from UPT as the top pilot in the class, I went to the 8th Military Airlift Squadron (MAS) at McChord AFB, Washington, to fly the C-141.
+In 1966 I got my commission through OTS and my first assignment was pilot training at Craig AFB, Alabama.
+After graduating from UPT as the top pilot in the class, I went to the 8th MAS at McChord AFB, Washington, to fly the C-141